BSVogler/k8s-runpod-kubelet/readme.md

-# Kubernetes RunPod Controller
+# Kubernetes RunPod Controller for

-This controller watches annotated Kubernetes Jobs wand offloads them to RunPod when resources are constrained or when explicitly requested.
-It maintains proper Kubernetes representations of RunPod instances and handles cleanup automatically.
+This controller implements cloud bursting for GPU workloads, automatically offloading annotated Kubernetes Jobs to RunPod when cluster resources are constrained or when explicitly requested.
+It maintains proper Kubernetes representations of RunPod instances and handles their complete lifecycle management.
-The idea is that you have some local node that can process but you want to offload as a fallback scenario.

 ## Overview

-The controller periodically scans all Jobs and offloads them to RunPod in the following scenarios:
+The controller enables cost-efficient hybrid scaling between your local GPU resources and RunPod's GPU cloud.
+Since on-premises hardware costs are fixed regardless of utilization, the controller prioritizes using your local resources before bursting to usage-billed cloud GPUs, optimizing for both performance and cost.

+### How It Works
+Install the controller, add your runpod token and annotate your jobs to offload dynamically.

-1. Jobs that can be offloaded must be annotated with `runpod.io/managed: "true"`.
+1. **Resource Annotation**: Jobs that can be burst to RunPod must be annotated with `runpod.io/managed: "true"`.

+2. **Automatic Bursting**: The controller will automatically offload jobs to RunPod when either:
-2. And when Jobs have been pending for more than [configurable seconds](#configuration) (default 0)
+   - Jobs have been pending for more than [configurable seconds](#configuration) (default 0)
-3. or when the number of pending jobs exceeds a [configurable threshold](#configuration) (default 1)
+   - The number of pending jobs exceeds a [configurable threshold](#configuration) (default 1)

-you can also force it by setting annotation `runpod.io/offload: "true"` to the Job.
+3. **Explicit Bursting**: You can force immediate offloading by setting the annotation `runpod.io/offload: "true"` on any managed Job.

+This approach ensures you maximize the value of your fixed-cost on-premises GPU infrastructure while seamlessly expanding to pay-per-use cloud resources only when necessary, providing the best balance between cost efficiency and computational capacity.

 ## Key Features